mehtapratik/good-frontender/src/posts/anatomy-of-css-rule.md

 You have more than a handful of selectors selectors and combinators to use them in many different and interesting ways.
 I won't be covering them all in this article.
 Instead, I would encourage you to study them at [<abbr title="Mozilla Developer Network">MDN</abbr>](//developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).

-An important thing to note about combinators and selectors, however, is that it&rsquo;s possible to target descendants, children and following siblings.
-But, there are no selectors or combinators to target ancestor, parent or preceding siblings.
+**<em>An important thing to note about combinators and selectors, however, is that it&rsquo;s possible to target descendants, children and following siblings.
+But, there are no selectors or combinators to target ancestor, parent or preceding siblings.</em>**

 This can be better explained by example:

 ```
 <ul>